 The most productive people take breaks!
 And these are especially needed during the holidays.
 It’s essential to re-charge and rest so that we can hit hard when we need to.
 Add scheduled self-care and exercise into this season to stave off stress.

-- 100 Self Care Ideas When You Need to Reboot
+- 100 Self Care Things to Do for Stress

 - A Daily Self Care Checklist for a Healthy, Happy, Impactful You

 7. SET CLEAR EXPECTATIONS OF OTHERS